 Professional Development Day

-The artist and project coordinator are also required to attend an Artists in Schools professional development day in Melbourne in Term 1.
+For successful applications the artist and project coordinator are also required to attend an Artists in Schools professional development day in Melbourne in Term 1 2016.